Speaking of Real Estate

 Ed Levin will be a panelist on “Opinion Letters: Nuts and Bolts” at the Advanced Business Law Institute, part of MSBA Legal Excellence Week, on November 10, 2020.

-Ed Levin, Searle Mitnick, and Caroline Sweet are members of the 2020 MSBA Advanced Real Property Institute Planning Committee.
+Ed Levin, Searle Mitnick and Caroline Nurmi are members of the 2020 MSBA Advanced Real Property Institute Planning Committee.

 Searle Mitnick moderated “Let’s Make a Deal: Business Relationships in the COVID Era” for The Associated’s Lawyers’ Division webinar on October 13, 2020.
 Among the topics discussed were contractual relationships during the pandemic in the areas of employment, insurance and liability, force majeure, and real estate.